What are internal links?

 People generally understand affiliate links but they totally ignore internal links.
-This can be costly as you may be losing traffic ranking or even conversion rates.
-If you are not linking internally then your user experience is being negative and this will be a big alert to Google.
+This can be costly as you may be losing traffic, rankings or even conversion rates.
+If you are not linking internally then your user experience is probably negative and this will be a big alert to Google.
 Think about it if I go to a website and there are internal related links in your post I’m more likely to look at another post of yours.
 The more people look at the post the better rankings you will ultimately gain.

 Internal linking are usually brushed off and ignored but I hope you understood why if you’re not doing this your website might be suffering.